xcat2/confluent-docs/docs/confluentvxcat.md

 In xCAT, postscripts are in /install/postscripts and referenced by either osimage or per node entries across the pertinent tables.

-In confluent, scripts are always in the OS image profile itself, and invoking them is a matter of modifying the appropropriate script for the phase of boot.
+In confluent, scripts are always in the OS image profile itself, and invoking them is a matter of modifying the appropriate script for the phase of boot.
 Most commonly, scripts/fistboot.custom, scripts/post.custom.
 Unlike xCAT, having distinct postscripts per node sharing a common OS profile is not supported, and delegating that complexity to a facility such as salt or ansible is recommended.